united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 TODO
 #455

-## 1. "Extract data using factorycube-edge" or "Preparing/ extracting the data for Node-RED" or smth
+## 1. Extracting the data for Node-RED using factorycube-edge

 **Node-RED**

 The basic approach for data processing on the local hardware is to **extract data** from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).

 To extract and pre-process the data from different data sources we use the open source software **Node-RED**.
 Node-RED is a low-code programming for event-driven applications.
-What Node-RED is used for and what you can do with it, you can read [here](https://docs.umh.app/docs/concepts/node-red-in-industrial-iot/).
+Why we use Node-RED and what you can do with it in general, you can read [here](https://docs.umh.app/docs/concepts/node-red-in-industrial-iot/).
 For a deeper documentation check [this article](https://nodered.org/docs/user-guide/)

 ### General Configuration